Kirtorf: Amalgamations

-All constituent communities named above were united as part of Hesse's municipal reforms in 1971.
+All constituent municipalities named above were united as part of Hesse's municipal reforms in 1971.

 Politics

 Mayor is Andreas Fey, who is indeed a member of the SPD, but entered the election as an independent candidate and won against his challenger Karsten Jost with 51% of the vote.

 Honorary Mayor is Ulrich Künz.
 He was elected mayor of the city on March 11, 1977.
 He was from 11 March 1977 to 11 March 2019 mayor and thus the longest serving in Germany.
 On February 15, 2019, he was appointed mayor.
 The UWL / SPD faction voted in favor.

 Kirtorf's town council has 23 councillors.
 As of municipal elections held on 6 March 2016 the seats are apportioned thus:

 Note: FWG and UWL are citizens' coalitions.

 Coat of arms

 Kirtorf's civic coat of arms shows the helmet and crest of the Counts of Hesse.
 The oldest example of the arms is in a seal dating from 1489.
 Some former versions of the town's arms have red as the background colour instead of blue.